Micro-Minor in Immigration & Migration Studies

 Each spring, senior students in the micro-minor will present on a research paper they wrote or make a creative research presentation on immigration and migration studies.

-Faculty in the micro-minor and area experts will serve as moderators and respondents at the symposium.
-All the other students in the micro-minor will be invited to participate and attend.
+Faculty and area experts serve as moderators and respondents at the symposium.
+All other students in the micro-minor are invited to participate and attend.
 The symposium offers students experience doing research presentations that analyze pressing issues in immigration and world migration, and that propose bold solutions spanning culture, policy and practice.